shaystrong/data_intern_questions/ds_intern_questions.md

 2. For the data in the table, use code or psuedo-code of your choice to rank the animal image counts in descending order.

+    a) What is apparent in this data set?

+    b) What things could be done to this data set to make the distribution of animals more balanced?

 ```
 animal,image_count,day_or_night
 crow, 436,day